-5.22 Holt is sited three miles (five kilometres) from the North Norfolk coast.
+- 5.26 Holt is sited three miles (five kilometers) from the North Norfolk coast.
 It is at the western end of the Cromer Ridge, a glacial moraine of sandy soil running parallel to the sea, a region that is recognised today as an Area of Outstanding Natural Beauty (AONB).
-There is a good deal of woodland around Holt, particularly on the south side.
+The AONB stretches into the northern part of the Plan area.
+The NPPF stresses in paragraph 176 that 'Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty which have the highest status of protection in relation to these issues.
+The conservation and enhancement of wildlife add cultural heritage are also important consideration in these areas'.
+It is particularly important that the merits of the parts of the green infrastructure designated for their ecological importance, such as the Norfolk Fens (Holt Lowes SSSI) shown on Plan F in Appendix 1, are specifically recognised as part of any assessment of impacts on the green infrastructure and its ecology. - 5.27 In the North Norfolk Landscape Character Assessment (LCA) 2021 Supplementary Planning Document) Holt lies within the Wooded Glacial Ridge Landscape Type, and the town is noted both as a key characteristic and as a valued feature of this type.
+The LCA and its highlight of special landscape qualities can be a material consideration in the determination of proposals. - 5.28 There is a good deal of woodland around Holt, particularly on the south side.
 This includes areas of older woodland and more recent plantations of pine trees, which make use of areas of poor acidic soil.
 The plantations on the east side are broken up by Gresham's School and Kelling Hospital; both of which have large grounds.